Archtop guitar: Various use of the term "archtop"

-All of these types may be loosely described as "archtop," but only the last possesses the characteristics most often associated with the type.

 Bass guitars

 Archtop 4-string bass guitars have been manufactured since the use of electric pickups became popular.
 The most famous example is the Höfner violin bass used by Paul McCartney.
 Warwick makes a range of archtop 4-, 5-, and 6-string bass guitars.
 Framus also makes a range of archtop bass guitars.

 Other variations

 4-string (tenor), 7-string, 9-string, and 12-string archtops have been manufactured.

 A few luthiers offer archtopped Maccaferri guitars.

 The Mohan veena is a cross between an archtop and an Indian veena.

 Some electric archtops also have piezoelectric pickups, making them hybrid guitars.

 A relatively small number of ukulele makers offer instruments with flat tops but arched backs, generally of heat-pressed laminate construction with high-quality veneer; that design concentrates the uke body's internal resonance upward toward the sound hole, "like a parabolic mirror," according to the German seller RISA, whose Koki'o brand line of ukuleles all feature arched backs.